Home Blog Glass Vs Polycarbonate Lens for Rx Safety Glasses

 Advantages

-• Effectively blocks out 100% UV rays of type A & B for preventing illnesses as cataracts or macular degeneration.
-This is why branded protective eyewear as Wiley X Safety Glasses come with polycarbonate lenses.
+• Effectively blocks out 100% UV rays of type A & B for preventing illnesses such as cataracts or macular degeneration.
+This is why branded protective eyewear as Wiley X Safety Glasses comes with polycarbonate lenses.

 • Extremely lightweight & flexible, which makes them easier to remove & then put back again.